Introduction: Glow in the Dark Laser-Cut Bracelet

 Step 2: Materials Required

-To build your very own Glow in the Dark Bracelets you will need:
+To build your very own Glow in the Dark Bracelets you will need.
+The links to the materials can be found alongside.

 - Glitter (optional)